 So as soon as the section of the postcards auction which is of interest to you has been knocked down, you can pay and collect your lots without waiting for the end of the sale.

 When it comes to buying and selling rare postcards, our staff have the knowledge and expertise to help you.
 Ben Griffin and Jill Smith are your contacts in our postcard department.

-Warwick and Warwick have handled some of the largest and best known collections to come on the market in the last decade and have connections throughout the postcard trade.
-That’s why you can always buy and sell picture postcards in complete confidence with Warwick & Warwick – the UK’s leading auctioneers.
+Warwick & Warwick has handled some of the largest and best known collections to come on the market in the last decade and have connections throughout the postcard trade.

 To view auction reports of previous sales please click here.